StarPlayrX/Virtual-Multi-Mouse/README.md

 **Script Name**
 custom.sh

-## Auto configures Trackball, Spinner, Mouse, Trackpad into only device for Batocera with RetroArch

 **Multi Mouse**
 MM is the auto-magic solution for combining multiple mouse inputs into a single virtual device